 Northeast – Cherry Hill Park, Maryland

 For the history buff, Cherry Hill Park has a lot to offer.
 It’s the closest RV park to Washington, D.C. and a perfect location to post up while exploring our nation’s political epicenter.
 It’s also a great starting point to head north and explore the New England states.
-On-site amenities are plentiful and include a pool, cable TV access and miniature golf.
+On-site amenities are plentiful and include a pool, cable TV access, and miniature golf.
 Full RV hookups are available.
+If you are going further northeast into New England, do not miss some of the epic RV parks in Maine (especially in the fall!).
+If you are heading that way, here are 4 RV trips to take.

 What about you?
 Have an RV Park recommendation or tip?